elYanuki/PopupEngine/README.md

 The whole modal is a fixed element with z-index 1000 that will overlay the whole page.

-Create a new modal using `PopupEngine.createModal(settings)`.
+**Create a new modal** using `PopupEngine.createModal(settings)`.
 This function expects a single parameter which is a JSON object that has multiple optional values that allow you to customize the modal.
 \
 This function should only be called after initialization and after the DOM is loaded (defer in script tag or window.load listener).

+The create function accepts the following settings:

 ### Text
 The actual text of the modal, this is one of the two essential settings which is why it defaults to "*no text specified*" when left blank. `text: "This is a popup text"`